gxlarson/pBOW/README.md

 pBOW is a python implementation of an image retrieval pipeline that uses a hierarchical k-means clustering quantization scheme. pBOW uses OpenCV for some of the supporting computer vision algorithms, such as SIFT feature detection and description, and geometric verification using RANSAC.

+The pipeline is based on the papers [Scalable Recognition with a Vocabulary Tree](http://www.cs.ubc.ca/~lowe/525/papers/nisterCVPR06.pdf) and [Mobile Visual Search](http://reznik.org/papers/SPM11_mobile_visual_search.pdf).

 # Image Rretrieval Pipeline

 ## Hierarchical k-Means Clustering